Les Comédiens italiens

 Les Comédiens italiens and L’Amour paisible seem unlikely pendants.
 Although the figures in both works are of the same scale, the latter composition is set lower on the canvas, creating a disequilibrium.
 Yet the two works share certain qualities and seem to correspond.
 In both works, children are tucked into the lower left corner, both have a central focus, and one of the male protagonists at the center makes a sweeping gesture with his arm.
 Whether or not the pairing of these two compositions is to our taste, they were paired when they were in Dr. Mead’s collection and when they were subsequently owned by Beckford and Harenc.

 Les Comédiens italiens features fifteen actors grouped closely, in an arrangement that some have likened to a final curtain call.
 They stand before a semicircular stone apse, with a central opening crowned by a sculpted mask.
 On the central axis stands Pierrot (or Gilles) in his traditional white costume.
 To our right, in a brillant yellow costume adorned with black brandenburg fastenings, stands Brighella; with a broad gesture he brings our attention back to Pierrot.
 Standing at the clown’s side and holding onto his shoulder is a young actress, possibly playing Flaminia or Sylvia, two relatively undifferentiated roles.
 At the right, the aged Dr. Baloardo, shown resting on his cane in a customary pose, his line of sight blocked by Brighella, leans forward to get a glimpse of Pierrot.
-At the left, seemingly indifferent to the central character, is Mezzetin strumming his guitar, Harlequin in his traditional, contorted pose, and a pair of young lovers, possibly Mario and Isabelle.
+At the left, seemingly indifferent to the central character, is Mezzetin strumming his guitar, Harlequin in his traditional, contorted pose, and a pair of young lovers, possibly Mario and Isabelle as suggested by Connisbee, although there are no fixed costumes to identify these secondary actors.
 At the lower left is the Fool—not a character in the commedia dell’arte—and two children.
 This is an ensemble uniting as though accepting applause now that they have played their piece.
 As the flowers strewn at Pierrot’s feet establish, it was a success.
 Indeed, there is a slight, subtle smile on Pierrot’s face

 As in so many of Watteau’s later paintings, there are reminiscences of earlier works—especially the idea of a theatrical troupe posed together, looking out to the viewer.
 Sous un habit de Mezzetin, reputedly a portrait of Sirois and his family rather than a portrayal of an actual troupe of commedia dell’arte characters, has the same basic formula.
 In that painting, it is Mezzetin who takes center stage and the arched opening is off to the side rather than in the middle.
 But the basic premise remains of a central character flanked by actors and a child.
 Likewise, Watteau’s Arlequin, Pierrot, Scapin anticipates other aspects of Les Comédiens italiens.
 Here a stiffly posed Pierrot, his arms immobile at his sides as in the Kress painting, looks out to the audience.
 Here too he is surrounded by his fellow actors, including a young man in the upper right who pulls back the curtain, just as in the Kress painting.
 As Watteau’s several compositional studies for Les Comédiens italiens reveal, endless possibilities existed: different characters could be included or excluded, and the players could be placed at left or right of the central actor.